Next Blog Post

 If you’re unsure about where to start with your sales funnel metric analysis, or want to improve your existing process, read on for results-focused advice.

 Sales funnel metrics, such as conversion rates, can quickly illuminate where your marketing and sales processes have fallen out of alignment.
-Studies have shown that bringing these teams into synchronicity can lead to a 32% increase in year-over-year revenue growth.
+Research from the marketing intelligence company, Aberdeen Group have shown that bringing these teams into synchronicity can lead to a 32% increase in year-over-year revenue growth.

 Once you establish and measure strong sales funnel metrics, you can drive alignment with objective insights.
 For example, lead data could help you identify optimal personas for better positioning.
 Other metrics could help you confirm the effectiveness of your inbound marketing efforts’ or hone in on each individual department’s performance.